-When the loaded trailer is hitched to the tow

-vehicle, check the hitch ball height.
-This can be determined by measuring the distance from the top of the curved portion of the coupler to the ground (Figure 1, Page 42).
+When the loaded trailer is hitched to the tow vehicle, check the ball height.
+This can be determined by measuring the distance from the top of the curved portion of the coupler to the ground (Figure 8, Page 53).
 Adjust the equalizing bars of the hitch assembly so that the tow vehicle and the trailer are essentially level.

 A high hitch will transfer weight behind the axle(s) and cause the unit to fishtail.
 A low hitch will transfer additional weight to the hitch.
 Refer to the hitch manufacturer's instructions to adjust the weight distributing hitch to the proper height.
-If you need further assistance, contact the dealer from whom you purchased your RV.
+If you need further assistance, contact your Coachmen dealer.